 C:\WINDOWS\system32> C:\Manticore\bin\searchd.exe --install --config C:\Manticore\manticore.conf --iostats

 --install.
-Note, this does not uninstall the software or delete the indexes.
-It means the service will not be called from the services systems, and will not be started on the machine's next start.
-If currently running as a service, the current instance will not be terminated (until the next reboot, or until
+Note that this does not uninstall the software or delete the tables.
+It means the service will not be called from the services system, and will not be started on the machine's next start.
+If currently running as a service, the current instance will not be terminated (until the next reboot or until

 --stop).
 If the service was installed with a custom name (with